 - “Guide for municipalities to work with refugees and migrants”, produced by Bulgarian Red Cross, targets municipalities and aims to provide information and guidance on the process of integration of beneficiaries of international protection, available in Bulgarian at https://ec.europa.eu/migrant-integration/librarydoc/handbook-on-refugee-integration-in-bulgarian-municipalities

 - Practices in educating non-nationals about racism, xenophobia and related intolerance are 15 good practices from various EU Member States within the framework of the RACCOMBAT project, in the area of including fundamental rights knowledge and empowerment against racism, xenophobia and related intolerance into the overall integration process of non-nationals throughout the Union. http://raccombat-project.eu/good-practices-collection/

-- “Guidebook for the integration of persons with granted international protection”, produced within the project “Advocacy for the Integration of Refugees in Bulgaria”, funded by the UNHCR in Bulgaria, available in Bulgarian at http://www.bcrm-bg.org/docs/Spravochnik-integracia-mejdunarodna-zakrila.pdf
+- “Guidebook for the integration of persons with granted international protection”, produced within the project “Advocacy for Refugee Integration in Bulgaria”, funded by the UNHCR in Bulgaria, available in Bulgarian at http://www.bcrm-bg.org/docs/Spravochnik-integracia-mejdunarodna-zakrila.pdf

 - Statistics of protection in Bulgaria, produced by UNHCR.
 Overview of the most important data on granting protection to migrants and refugees in Bulgaria.